 As you read the Governing Authorities and Policies, you will see that there are many required policies and procedures that you will need to develop and manage.
 This section will highlight some of the systems or aspects of program management you will develop during the start-up period.
 These examples are not the only aspects of program management you will need to consider and develop during start-up.
-Please discuss others with your AmeriCorps Portfolio Manager.
+Please discuss others with your AmeriCorps portfolio manager and complete the required Developing AmeriCorps State and National Policies and Procedures e-course.